domainsofapp/domainsofapp.github.io/_posts/2018-06-29-notable-art.md

 <p class="meta">29 Jun 2018 - Berkeley, CA</p>

-I have encountered much great art in my life but have not recorded a ledger.

-The following is notable art that I have recently encountered:

 The Death of Marat -- Jacques-Louis David

 And what I immediately recall is good: